-In the context of competitive amiibo training, Pac-Man is an interesting case.
+Pac-Man has always been an interesting Figure Player — that’s not necessarily a compliment.
 Way back in Super Smash Bros.
 4, Pac-Man was considered one of the worst fighters in the game.
-Fortunately, a group of dedicated trainers was able to change this, and by the end of the metagame, he was considered mid-tier!
-Pac-Man hasn’t had as much character development in Super Smash Bros.
-Ultimate, but he’s still a solid contender that can wreak some serious havoc on low-tier tournaments.
+Eventually, a group of dedicated trainers figured out that his three-hit jab was the key to his potential.
+As fate would have it, that’s what happened in Super Smash Bros.
+Ultimate too!
+History is doomed to repeat itself.
 If you’d like to learn even more about his metagame history, feel free to read his corresponding wiki page too.
 Otherwise, let’s jump right into today’s training!

 - Banned bonuses: Both Armor Knight and Great Autoheal have merit on Pac-Man.
-If you decide to choose Armor Knight, run Trade-Off Ability ↑ in the third slot.
-Keep in mind that Trade-Off Ability ↑ imposes a 30% damage penalty; if you’d rather avoid that you can use Move Speed ↑ instead.
+If you decide to choose Armor Knight, run Move Speed ↑ in the third slot.
+You could also go with Physical Attack ↑ to boost the strength of Pac-Man’s forward tilt and dash attack.

-- Raid Boss bonuses: Equipping a Raid Boss Pac-Man FP is much easier than equipping a competitive one, and that’s because an optimal Raid Boss FP won’t use its smash attacks as often.
-The aforementioned Great Autoheal and Critical Healing & Metal bonuses are great here — alternatively, you can choose a combination of Move Speed ↑, Physical Attack ↑, Air Defense ↑, and Landing Lag ↓ instead.
+- Raid Boss bonuses: Equipping a Raid Boss Pac-Man FP is much easier than equipping a competitive one, and that’s because an optimal Raid Boss FP doesn’t use its smash attacks as often.
+If you’d rather not use the aforementioned Great Autoheal, you can choose a combination of Move Speed ↑, Physical Attack ↑, and Air Defense ↑ instead.

 Raid Boss Training

-- Neutral attack, grabs, and a little bit of forward tilt are to be used at close range.
+- At close range, utilize a mix of jabs and forward tilts, and then a small amount of grabs.
 At higher levels, Pac-Man’s AI may try to combo its down throw into a dash attack, which doesn’t always work.
 You might be better off sticking to up throw and back throw.

 - Rising forward air and back air attacks serve as solid neutral tools.
 Forward air is really fast, and when backed by Spirits, actually deals respectable damage!
 Pac-Man’s anti-air game is rather lacking, so primarily up air and then a sprinkle of up tilt and up smash should be used to try and fix this.

 - Mix in a small bit of forward smash and down smash.
-They do leave Pac-Man vulnerable if missed, but can secure KOs in a pinch.
+They do leave Pac-Man vulnerable if they miss, but they can secure KOs in a pinch.

 Overall, you’re aiming for an air fighter with a few grabs and tilts thrown in for good measure.
 If you do decide to teach your Pac-Man FP to edgeguard, you can so with neutral air, forward air, back air, or down air; basically, any aerial except up air.
 By the way, if you want to know more about amiibo training, check out our general guide!
 It’s a great resource for those looking for more information.

-Pac-Man is perhaps a bit tough to train correctly, but he definitely has the tools he needs to make waves in tournament play.
+Historically, Pac-Man is one of the most overlooked Figure Players in Super Smash Bros.
+Ultimate.
+With the right training, though, he’s a solid mid-tier fighter capable of contending with those who rank below him.
 If you have any additional questions that weren’t answered here, please direct them to our Discord server!
 We’ll be happy to help you out.
-Be sure to check out our tournament entry guide, Patreon page, and donation box page as well.
+Be sure to check out our tournament entry guide and donation box page as well.
 Thanks so much for reading!
 Until next time — happy training!

 If you would like to read more amiibo training guides, please follow this link.